MaxWelling7/RepData_PeerAssessment1/PA1_template.md

 ###Imputing missing values
 How many observations are missing?
-Impute the missing values by taking the average for that interval of the day.
+Impute the missing values by taking the average (mean) for that interval of the day.

 ```r
 print(paste("Number of missing values: ",sum(is.na(activities$steps))))